Grand Theft – California Penal Code Section 487

 A misdemeanor conviction for grand theft carries up to one year in the county jail, but a felony conviction can result in a sentence of up to three years.
 A common example of grand theft occurs when someone steals expensive clothes from a department store and the value was greater than $950.

 The penalties for a grand theft conviction can be very serious, and can vary depending on the circumstances and the value of the property stolen.
 The penalties can vary with the severity of the theft.
-Let’s take a closer review below by our California criminal defense lawyers.
+Let's take a closer review below by our Los Angeles criminal defense lawyers.

 Types of Grand Theft